Why is the Royal Oak Hotel on Church Street being removed?

 What will happen to the site?

 The NSW Government, in consultation with the City of Parramatta Council and the community, will explore options for the future use of any residual land resulting from the removal of the Royal Oak Hotel.
-The NSW Government uses a formal process to buy land required for infrastructure projects.
+Work to remove the Royal Oak Hotel began on 4 May 2020.
+Further information is provided in the community notification.